sumithemmadi/Tor-Onion-Service-On-Heroku/README.md

 ### Quick Start

 - 1 .
-Create a new project, for example in my case  `Project` and go to that Dictionary.
+Create a new project, for example in my case  `Project` and go to that directory.

 - 2 .
 Clone this repository with below command
 ```bash